 Patients and their families should have the peace of mind to fully focus on their recovery.
-That's why we take care of every detail, and support everyone throughout their treatment.
+That is why we take care of every detail and provide the necessary support throughout the treatment.

 Mobility, balance, upper & lower limb function mean independence and ensure a high quality of life.
 Movement therapy - which is the combination of physiotherapy and occupational therapy - addresses all of these qualities.
 At AMc, we implement one of our most crucial therapy management strategies, the Forced Use concept, which can be applied in neurological conditions such as stroke, traumatic brain injuries, Parkinson's Disease, and ALS.

 Our neurorehabilitation center is equipped with state-of-the-art robotic systems and other innovative devices to complement the hands-on training with our therapists.

 Vector Gait & Safety System by Bioness